 - 4.7.4.1 Where Student Governance confirms that you have no previous academic misconduct on your disciplinary record, the mark you receive for your work will be based only upon the part of the submission that is your own work. - 4.7.4.2 For a first-time Category B offence, the feedback you receive will indicate that your mark has been reduced to reflect the proportion of work that is your own.
 No Academic Misconduct Concerns Form will be completed in relation to first offences.
-The marker will email the relevant Student Governance inbox (see 7.1 below) to confirm that your mark has been adjusted due to a first offence, and Student Governance will record the offence on the casework system. - 4.7.4.3 Within 10 days of receiving your assessment feedback, you will be required to meet your Personal Tutor to discuss your academic practice.
+The marker will email the relevant Student Governance inbox (see 7.1 below) to confirm that your mark has been adjusted due to a first offence, and Student Governance will record the offence on the casework system.
+Student Governance will contact you within five working days to confirm that a first offence has been recorded and to advise on next steps. - 4.7.4.3 Within 10 days of receiving your assessment feedback, you will be required to meet your Personal Tutor to discuss your academic practice.
 An 'Academic Misconduct First Offence Form' must be signed by you and your Personal Tutor and a copy provided to Student Governance; another copy will be provided to you to keep.
 Whether or not you have met with your Personal Tutor will be considered a relevant factor in deciding the level of misconduct should you be referred for a second Category B offence.